 Nutrients

 Tomatoes thrive when grown in rich soil containing minerals and micronutrients, such as phosphorus, potassium, calcium, magnesium, and potash.
 Tomato fertilizers are typically high in phosphorus, which is indicated by the middle number of the product’s nitrogen (N), phosphorus (P), and potassium (K) ratio.
 A suitable tomato fertilizer usually has a higher middle number in its NPK ratio, such as 5-7-3 or 8-15-6.
-However, the ratio can vary from product to product, based on whether the fertilizer is designed just for tomatoes or for other plants as well.
+However, the ratio can vary from product to product based on whether the fertilizer is designed just for tomatoes or for other plants as well.

 Some growing mixes contain natural or synthetic nutrients, while others don’t.
 Even if a soil mix has added fertilizer, container plants may benefit from a dose of fertilizer made specifically for tomatoes every 6 weeks or so.
 The reason?
 Nutrients tend to wash out of container soil more quickly than garden soil, and tomatoes thrive on a high level of nutrients.
-Information on the bag of potting soil will indicate how long to wait before starting a regular fertilizer routine.
+Information on the bag of potting mix will indicate how long to wait before starting a regular fertilizer routine.

 pH Level

 The optimal pH level for growing tomatoes is neutral to slightly acidic.
 The pH scale ranges from 0 to 14, with 7 considered neutral.
-Numbers below 7 are progressively more acidic, and numbers above 7 are progressive more alkaline.
+Numbers below 7 are progressively more acidic, and numbers above 7 are progressively more alkaline.

 Tomatoes flourish in soil that ranges from around 6 to 7 on the pH scale.
 Soil that contains ample organic matter, such as dried leaves and compost, usually falls within that range.
 Soil heavy in clay can be too alkaline, resulting in stunted tomato growth, but the pH level can often be lowered by amending it with organic matter, such as composted vegetable scraps or composted leaves.